303-735-4357 or oithelp@colorado.edu

 Resources in the United States:

-Visit the Canvas - Student Support page for resources on how to access your courses on Canvas, download the Canvas Student App to access features on your mobile device, and obtain additional help.
+Visit the Canvas - Student Support page for resources on how to access your courses on Canvas, download the Canvas student app to access features on your mobile device, and find additional help.
 Your instructor may share course materials with you online including readings, links to external websites, videos, assignments, etc.

 Your instructors will let you know which communication tools will be used in their classes, including their expectations for how you will be using each tool.